bschlaman/chess/README.md

 asc[17] = 'P'.
 Makes sense!
 For every other piece kind, kind[(0..15)] + WHITE = kind[(32..47)].
 But WPAWN != BPAWN.
 This seems like an unnecessary complication introduced by this +- WHITE game.
 This piece representation must offer some serious performance gains...
 <br>
 I think I can finally turn my attention to move generation!
+#### 11.05.2022
+I've finally hit a reference to `delta_vec` in move generation.
+Today's goal is to understand this array.